CGCL-codes/Scube/README.md

 The figure above shows the architecture of Scube, which mainly contains two components, a high-degree node detector and a summarization storage component.
 With our low-probability events based probabilistic counting, each unit of the arrays consists of three parts: an *L*-bit vector initialized to zero for estimating the degree of a potential high-degree node, the number of times that the vector updates to 2<sup>*L*</sup> - 1 from zero, and the number of allocated addresses computed by the degree estimation.
 The summarization storage component is an *m* × *m* compressive matrix *M*.
 Each bucket in the matrix maintains a pair of fingerprints of an edge and the associated weight value.
 Initially, Scube allocates two addresses for each node, *i.e.*, four positions of *M* for storing each edge.
 As high-degree nodes appear, Scube dynamically allocates more addresses and more positions of *M* to store the later coming edges with a high-degree node.
 When the optional buckets are all occupied, Scube uses a kick-out strategy to guarantee that all edges can be stored in *M*.
 The number of addresses calculated by the degree estimation may be less than that calculated by the exact degree.
 Scube explores a feedback mechanism to correct the number of addresses.
 In the following, we present Scube's low-probability events based probabilistic counting and dynamic address allocation schemes, respectively.

-# Low-probability Events based Probabilistic Counting
+# Low-probability Events Based Probabilistic Counting
 <img src="images/Scube-detector.png" width=1000 alt="Detector"/><br/>

 Degree estimation in a graph stream is challenging in two aspects.
 First, maintaining the degree of all the nodes is costly in both memory and computation for a large-scale evolving graph stream.
 Second, it is difficult to eliminate the influence of duplicate edges which are common in a graph stream.